 To find the best options, I signed up for free trials of all the apps that met my criteria and tested them.
 I added contacts, drafted an email, and sent two or three test emails for each app—unless their domain verification process made it impossible to move ahead with testing.
 Along the way, I took notes on everything I encountered—what I liked and what I didn't like.

 I also read user reviews to better understand how the various features held up over a period of several months or years, versus just a few weeks.
-For example, I checked to see if there was overwhelmingly negative feedback about deliverability or bounced emails when the volume of email increases as a business scales.
+For example, I checked to see if there was overwhelmingly negative feedback about deliverability or bounced emails when the volume of emails increases as a business scales.
 Once I'd narrowed down the list, I tested the shortlist again, even more in-depth, to be sure each service lived up to its unique selling point.
-And that's how I landed on these six apps.
+And that's how I landed on these five apps.